-Cleaning may or may not kill bacteria and germs, but it will dilute their numbers and aid in lowering the risk of spreading infectious microbes.
+Cleaning may not always kill bacteria and germs, but it will remove some of them and aid in lowering the risk of spreading infection.

 Definition of Sanitizing

-When a product claims to sanitize a surface, it is promising to make the surface free of germs that could be harmful to your health according to public health standards or requirements.
+When a product claims to sanitize a surface, it is promising to reduce the level of germs that could be harmful to your health to meet to public health standards or requirements.
 Sanitizing reduces, not kills, the number and growth of bacteria, viruses, and fungi.

 Definition of Disinfecting